🔥 The State of Cross-Channel Marketing in 2025: 800+ B2C marketers reveal what’s working and what’s not!

 7. Emails sent to purchased lists or customers who did not explicitly sign up to receive emails.

-This violates all the basic rules of list management, and your domain will be heavily penalized if you do this.
+This violates all the basic rules of email list management, and your domain will be heavily penalized if you do this.

-How To Improve Domain Reputation
+How to Improve Your Email Domain Reputation

-Step 1: Pause Violating Campaigns
+1. Pause Violating Campaigns

 • Identify all vendors from where you are sending emails through the “Mail: From Domain.”

-• If the compliance requirements are met, there is no need to pause transactional emails.
+• Pause all emails (one-time, event triggered, transactional) sent through this.
+Ideally, you should not send transactional and non-transactional emails from the same domain (domain/IP set).
+If the compliance requirements are met, there is no need to pause transactional emails.
 However, you should pause all one-time emails.

-Step 2: Reflect and Correct
+2. Reflect and Correct

 • Fix all relevant issues.

 • Make sure you check all the right boxes.
-Take this as a cue to clean your email setup and follow all the compliance and best practice recommendations.
+Take this as a cue to clean your email setup and follow all the email compliance and best practice recommendations.

 • Have checkpoints to detect issues immediately so you can always stay on top.